new Request(options) → {Request}

 The rest of the arguments should be the :splats in the right order, the last argument (the one after the :splats) is the request body, so, if there are no :splats this argument is the request body.
 If there are :splats in the route, all :splats are required to be provided to this function.
 Returns:

-has executed successfully, and rejects when it failed to do so.- Type
+A Promise that resolves when theRequesthas executed successfully, and rejects when it failed to do so.- Type

 - Promise